yage99/gbm-histology/README.md

 Process all patches by Cellprofiler, count cell number of all patches.
 Select top 20 (default, can be set) patches with the highest cell density.
-Resultes are stored in a specific directory.
+Results are stored in a specific directory.

 ## Records